bzimage-it/pegaso/pages/README.md

 *   `lib/`, `theme/`, `mode/`: Contain the CodeMirror editor library and its assets.
 *   `index.php`: The main application file.
 *   `pwd.secret`: The admin password file.

-## Web Server Configuration (Apache `.htaccess`)

-If you are using an Apache web server, this project includes a `.htaccess` file to improve usability and security.
-Its main functions are:

-*   **Security: Protects Secret Files:** It blocks any direct web access to sensitive files like `pwd.secret` and the `.htaccess` file itself.
-This is a critical security measure to prevent your passwords from being exposed.
-*   **Disables Directory Listing:** It prevents visitors from seeing a list of files in a directory if an `index.html` file is not present, which is good practice.
-*   **URL Rewriting (Optional):** It allows for cleaner URLs (e.g., `https://.../pages/my-page-name` instead of `https://.../pages/index.php?page=my-page-name`).
-This feature is for convenience and requires the `mod_rewrite` module to be enabled on your Apache server.
-The application will work correctly even without this feature by using the standard URL parameters.

-> **Note for Nginx users:** The URL rewriting and file protection logic in `.htaccess` is specific to Apache.
-You will need to configure similar rules in your Nginx server block to achieve the same level of security and functionality.

 ## Security Considerations & Future Improvements